kd303/trnsfrmr_pytrch_end_p1/session_07_hyperparams/readme.md

 **where log function is the log-likelyhood of ith token conditioned on the preceding tokens.. below is the Visual representation**

 ![Scale](/session_07_hyperparams/ppl_full.gif)

+## BERT Score
+BERTScore leverages the pre-trained contextual embeddings from BERT and matches words in candidate and reference sentences by cosine similarity.
+It has been shown to correlate with human judgment on sentence-level and system-level evaluation.
+Moreover, BERTScore computes precision, recall, and F1 measure, which can be useful for evaluating different language generation tasks

+It gives ```Pricision (P), Recall (R) and F1 scores for each pair given as inputs``` eventually a mean score can be calulated by calling ```mean()``` over the tensor